narphorium/sketch2canvas/README.md

 The first time that you run the app you will need to give it permission to access your webcam.
 If you prefer you can also upload images without the webcam.
 ## Environment

-In order to use the app, you will need an Anthropic API key
+In order to use the app, you will need an [Anthropic API key](https://docs.anthropic.com/en/api/getting-started).

-Add you API to the  `.env.local` file in the root of the web app directory and restart the web app:
+Add your Anthropic API key to the  `.env.local` file in the root of the web app directory and restart the web app:

 ```ini
 ANTHROPIC_API_KEY=your-api-key